robgaston/new_map/README.md

 - [Git](https://git-scm.com/downloads)
 - [VS Code](https://code.visualstudio.com/)

-After installing git for the first time, you'll need to configure it by running the following from the [VS Code integrated terminal](https://code.visualstudio.com/docs/terminal/basics) (replace the quoted text with your name/email address):
+After installing Git for the first time, you'll need to configure it by running the following from the [VS Code integrated terminal](https://code.visualstudio.com/docs/terminal/basics) (replace the quoted text with your name/email address):
 ```sh
 git config --global user.name "<your name>"
 git config --global user.email "<your email>"